liatrio/tag-o11y-quick-start-manifests/README.md

 >  - Deploying kubernetes resources is also possible but requires you to update
 >  the `tf-runner` service account with a cluster role that has permissions to
 >  act on those resources.
+>  - To deploy a terraform resource to a namespace outside of `flux-system` you will also need to setup a service account identical to the `tf-runner` service account in that namespace.